 Acne occurs when our pores become clogged.
 Each pore opens to a follicle, which contains a hair and an oil gland.
 The oil released by the gland helps remove old skin cells and keeps your skin soft.
 When glands produce too much oil, the pores can become blocked, and dirt, bacteria, and cells build up causing acne.

 Although acne is most common in teenagers, anyone can get acne and it can last into middle age.
 Hormonal changes may cause the skin to become more oily.
 Scarring may occur if severe acne is not treated.
-Some people, especially teenagers, can even become depressed if acne is not treated.
+Some people, especially teenagers, can even become depressed without proper acne treatment.

 A good skin care regimen is important in preventing breakouts, as is the use of non-comedogenic oil-free makeup.
 Although there are multiple topical and oral treatments that can help, it can take time for them to take effect.
 Luckily there are light and laser treatments that can help.
 One can do these treatments alone or in conjunction with topicals and oral medicines to increase the effectiveness of treatment and prevent future breakouts that may result in scarring.